 Unexplained persistent fevers

-Lymphoma causes fevers because the lymphoma cells produce chemicals that raise your body temperature.
-These fevers usually are usually mild and can come and go.
+Lymphoma causes fevers because the lymphoma cells produce chemicals that change the way your body regulates your temperature.
+These fevers are usually mild and can come and go.

 Difficulty getting over infections

-It is thought itchiness occurs due to chemicals released by your immune system, as part of its reaction against the lymphoma cells.
-These chemicals irritate the nerves in your skin and make it itch.
+It is thought itchiness is due to chemicals being released by your immune system, as it tries to fight the lymphoma cells.
+These chemicals can irritate the nerves in your skin and make it itch.